|

 12012291920/ 1414101 (Invada, 2007) and II - Points At Infinity (Profound Lore, 2008) were collaborations with British doom-metal band Atavist.

-We Have Departed The Circle Blissfully (Conspiracy, 2006) is a collaboration with Fear Falls Burning.
+We Have Departed The Circle Blissfully (Conspiracy, 2006) was a collaboration with Fear Falls Burning.

 Unfortunately, Nadja released dozens of recordings of very mediocre material